|

 I.

-East LA.
-Nearly 3000 tickets issued at that intersection were
+of a major problem at an ACS camera at Whittier / Atlantic in East LA.
+Nearly 3000 tickets issued at that

-reversed by the court.
+the light still was yellow.
 This problem could occur with an ACS

 camera anywhere in the world.
 (More info about the Whittier /